Registration at a glance

 Since the anti-money-laundering reforms of 2022, every trust must establish and lodge a register of its beneficial owners with the Master’s office, and keep it current.

-A trust’s beneficial owners are defined widely — the founder, every trustee, anyone who controls the trust, and each beneficiary named in the deed.
-The detail of what to record, and the parallel company filing at CIPC, is covered in the beneficial-ownership registers guide.
+A trust’s beneficial owners are defined widely — not just the people who benefit, but the founder, every trustee, anyone who really controls the trust, and each beneficiary named in the deed.
+The Act spells the definition out in section 1.

 How long it takes